EGoverde/Mvvm.Nucleus.Maui/README.md

 In specific cases you might want to bypass these restrictions, but not disable them fully.
 In those cases you can add `NucleusNavigationParameters.DoNotIgnoreThisNavigationRequest` in the NavigationParameters and set it to true.

+Note that due to the nature of the `PopupService` there is no logic for avoiding multiple triggers, as it always expects a return object.

 ### Navigation interfaces

 - `IApplicationLifeCycleAware`: When the app is going to the background or returning.